CatmanFan/FriishProduce/README.md

 * Additional content/emulator options for each platform where supported
 * Replace WAD contents with forwarder to auto-load specific emulator core and ROM

+## How-to
+Please see the [Wiki](https://github.com/CatmanFan/FriishProduce/wiki/Setup) for instructions on setup and usage.

+**Make sure you have a (v)Wii NAND backup in case anything goes wrong!**

 See [here](https://github.com/CatmanFan/FriishProduce/wiki/Translation) for a how-to on translating the app.

+---

 ### Platforms
 Currently supported: